| 3 December 2025 10:00–11:00 CET Online via Zoom Registration form: https://us06web.zoom.us/meeting/register/dLFMTEJPS8exXqfv2J-nhw#/registration |

-Discussion will focus on three key themes:
+Discussion focused on three themes:

 - Redefining AI Success: Moving beyond economic efficiency to include social sustainability, inclusivity, and democratic accountability.
+See the related statement from FORSEE PI Elizabeth Farries here.

 - The Environmental Aspect of AI: Addressing AI’s material and ecological impacts and integrating sustainability into AI policy.
+See the related statement from UCD Assistant Professor Patric Brodie here.

 - Who Builds and Deploys AI?: Exploring the role of SMEs and the importance of labour and trade union perspectives in AI policy.
+See the related statement from DigitalSME Project Manager Loredana Bucseneanu here.

 Speakers